bmmpxf/geoserver/doc/en/user/source/security/passwd.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Password encryption methods can be **reversible**, meaning that it is possible (and desired) to obtain the plain-text password from its encrypted version.
 Reversible passwords are necessary for database connections or external OGC services such as :ref:`cascading WMS <data_external_wms>` and :ref:`cascading WFS <data_external_wfs>`, since GeoServer must be able to decode the encrypted password and pass it to the external service.
 Plain text and PBE passwords are reversible.

-.. warning::  VERIFY WHICH ONES ARE REVERSIBLE OR NOT

 Non-reversible passwords provide the highest level of security, and therefore should be used for user accounts and wherever else it is possible.
 Digest is the only encryption scheme that is non-reversible.